Navajo Tourism Department

 If you are looking for an authentic Navajo experience, visitors can stay in a traditional eight-sided, one room home called a hogan.
 Many hogans are used primarily for ceremonial purposes, but some Navajo families have begun to use them as lodging to provide tourists with the real Navajo experience.
 This is a primitive way of life- a traditional way of life.
 There is no electricity, running water, or luxury when staying in a hogan, only Mother Earth and the beauty of the natural surroundings.

-The winter season is the traditional time for story-telling and games.
+The winter season is the traditional time for story-telling and games, especially the string games which Navajo children love to play.
 The ever popular coyote stories are told only in winter.
 Weather permitting, the stories are told while sitting around a camp fire under a sky filled with stars.
 Otherwise, the warmth of the Hogan sets the mood for an evening of Navajo lore.

 An overnight stay in a Hogan isn’t for everyone.
 Perhaps just a visit inside a Hogan will do.
 To find out more about hogans, hotels, attractions, the many campgrounds, and RV Parks, we would like to welcome you to the Navajo Nation.
 Enjoy the beauty and power of the land that is rich in history and culture.

 SPIDER ROCK CAMPGOUND CANYON DE CHELLY NATIONAL MONUMENT